ubnetdef/lockdown-website/content/highschool.md

 What is it about?
 ------

-High School students in teams of 4 will be competiting in an inaugural High School Cybersecurity Competition.
+High School students in teams of 4 will be competing in an inaugural High School Cybersecurity Competition.
 Teams will be required to defend a small network of systems from attack, and ensure their services remain available.
 Teams will also be assigned various tasks to complete throughout the event.
 A Cybersecurity CTF and other challenges will be part of the competition as well.
 We welcome teams of all skill level to come and have fun and compete in a chance to win many different prizes.

 When and where?